-The Germans invaded Norway on the night of 8th/9th of April 1940.
-On the 10th April, the Skuas of 800 and 803 Squadrons carried out their daring and successful attack on the Königsberg in Bergen harbour.
+The Germans invaded Norway on the night of the 8th/9th of April 1940.
+On the 10th of April, the Skuas of 800 and 803 Squadrons carried out their daring and successful attack on the Königsberg in Bergen harbour.

-The Luftwaffe kept up the pressure on the Royal Navy's anchorage at Scapa Flow, including a raid by no less than 60 bombers on the 10th April (the same day as the sinking of the Königsberg), which was driven off by FAA Gladiators and RAF Hurricanes.
-801 Squadron flew north to join 800 and 803 Squadrons at Hatston.
+The Luftwaffe kept up the pressure on the Royal Navy's anchorage at Scapa Flow, including a raid by no less than 60 bombers on the 10th April (the same day as the sinking of the Königsberg), which was driven off by Navy Sea Gladiators and RAF Hurricanes.
+801 Squadron flew North to join 800 and 803 Squadrons at Hatston.
 On the 12th of April, the three squadrons launched a strike by 20 aircraft on shipping in Bergen harbour.
 A single Skua was lost, but the crew escaped back to the UK after 4 weeks of being on the run from the Germans.
 On the 14th two separate Skua raids attacked Bergen, the last of which spectacularly sunk the freighter Barenfels, but at the cost of a Skua and its crew (Captain Eric D. McIver and LA Albert Barnard).
 A Heinkel 115 floatplane was also sunk at its moorings by a Skua strafing attack.

 On the morning of 15th April, two Skuas did a low-level recce of Bergen.
-One of them attacked a German patrol boat, badly damaging it, the other strafed and bombed the German submarine U-58, without effect..
+One of them attacked a German patrol boat, badly damaging it, the other strafed and bombed the German submarine U-58, without effect.
 On the 17th two more Skuas did another recce of Bergen, attacking the gunnery training ship Bremse in the process.
 In the afternoon Skuas of 803 and 801 Squadrons patrolled over the damaged cruiser HMS Suffolk and shot down a Dornier 18, badly damaged another Do 18 (which crash-landed and was written off) and a Henkel 111 and chased off other enemy aircraft including one of the fast Ju88 bombers.

-When the German's invaded Norway the carriers HMS Ark Royal and HMS Glorious where both in Alexandria in the Eastern Mediterranean.
-They were recalled to the Home Fleet and arrived in Scapa on the 21st April.
+When the German's invaded Norway the carriers HMS Ark Royal and HMS Glorious were both in Alexandria in the Eastern Mediterranean.
+They were recalled to the Home Fleet and arrived in Scapa on the 21st of April.
 The following day the Skua squadrons were embarked, 800 Squadron ( 9 Skuas and 2 Rocs) and 801 Squadron (9 Skuas and 3 Rocs) went aboard Ark Royal while 803 Squadron (11 Skuas) went aboard the Glorious.
 Unfortunately, a 12th Skua crashed overboard when trying to land on Glorious, the TAG, leading aircraftsman Ken Brown, being killed.
 Onboard Glorious were 17 Sea Gladiators of 802 and 804 Squadrons FAA and 18 Gladiators of 263 Squadron RAF (made up of 17 RAF Gladiator IIs and a single Sea Gladiator lent from 802 Squadron).

 15 Skuas ranged aft on Ark Royal with engines running.
 Note the large exhaust stains along the starboard sides of the Skuas.